Health care and insurance

 On top of that you are covered by an insurance through the university, FAS+.
 This insurance gives a coverage 24-hours a day within Sweden.

 As a European student you most likely have an EHIC card.
+We still recommend that you apply for a Swedish personal identity number at the tax office.
 This entitles you to pay the same reduced patient fees for all public health care as Swedish citizens.

 On top of that you are covered by an insurance through the university, Student IN.
 This insurance gives a coverage 24-hours a day within Sweden.